 Pros: Some of the best sound quality you’ll get from any pair of earbuds; smart and responsive noise cancellation at all levels; seamless touch controls; great design; best battery life out there; great at shrugging off sweat and water.

 Cons: Poor latency issues with used with TV or PC; need to use Samsung Galaxy smartphone to get the most value.

 Best overall sound

 As such the Sony WF 1000xm4’s are the best wireless earbuds you can buy right now, at least when it comes to sound and noise cancelling.
-With a stable connection using the modern Bluetooth 5.2, and fast processing thanks the Sony’s LDAC codec, it’s safe to expect a sound signature that bring out the best in both the low, mid, and high frequencies, maintaining an exquisite sense of balance and composure even at full volume.
+With a stable connection using the modern Bluetooth 5.2, and fast processing thanks to Sony’s LDAC codec, it’s safe to expect a sound signature that brings out the best in both the low, mid, and high frequencies, maintaining an exquisite sense of balance and composure even at full volume.